 Five Internal Control Ideas for Small Businesses

-If we had to define the term internal controls for small businesses, we’d probably phrase it like this: “Checks and balances that business owners put into place to ensure that their accounting stays accurate and that their employees don't do things they shouldn't.”
+If we had to define the term internal controls for small businesses, we’d probably phrase it like this: “Checks and balances that business owners put into place to ensure that their accounting is accurate and that their employees don't do things that they shouldn't.”
 That second part might sound a bit harsh, but the reality is that over two-thirds of fraud is committed by employees in positions of trust, and most small businesses have loose environments with little or no supervision.

 1. Establish good general controls.

 Lock your registers and file cabinets.
 Keep your blank checks in a secure place.
 Manage your passwords carefully.
 These are all basic, common-sense security measures – but they’re easy to overlook when you’re enmeshed in the day-to-day details of running a business.

 2. Be aware of the classic fraud tricks.

 Cash and inventory are by far the biggest sources of fraud for small businesses (especially retailers).
 The most common tricks used by employees include skimming (taking cash from the register and/or keeping cash payments from customers and then adjusting the sales receipt), stealing inventory (when nobody's looking), embellishing expense reports, and writing checks to fake vendors (such as friends or relatives).

 3. Don’t let one person do everything.